 I will be leaving the blogging world for another extended leave as I delve into some disturbing trends that I am witnessing before my very eyes.
 Things that are tearing apart churches or at least causing a lot of confusion and bringing about a ton of questions.

-Many of these are topics within my own church and it’s quite disturbing to see the confusion that is brewing.
+It’s quite disturbing to see the confusion that is brewing within our churches in this present age, but it’s confusion that has existed since the early church.
 With John MacArthur tackling many of these same topics in his “Strange Fire” conference, many of us are beginning to wonder if we are in the midst of strange fire within our own church walls.

 This is not a complete endorsement of John MacArthur’s strange fire, but there are many points I agree with and points I disagree as evidence by my listing of Calvinism as a divider of the church and John MacArthur is a well known Calvinist.